Here are 5 new cars on sale now for under R3 000 per month over 72 months.

 As a minimum safety requirement, we have only included vehicles that feature a minimum of 2 airbags and ABS as standard, which conforms to the safety requirements for our #CarsAwards budget car category.
 The monthly repayment of R3 000 is calculated over 72 months with no deposit, no residual and the interest rate set at 10%.

-Mahindra has updated its KUV100 NXT range in South Africa.
-There is a new entry-level derivative, named the K2+, which costs R134 999 and is powered by a 1.2-litre, 3-cylinder petrol engine with 61 kW and 115 Nm of torque and mated with a 5-speed manual transmission.
-Mahindra Finance offers a R2 199-per-month finance deal, with no deposit, 1 year’s vehicle insurance and special finance offers for graduates.
+Mahindra updated its KUV100 NXT range in South Africa in 2018.
+The entry-level K2+ derivative, which costs R148 999, is powered by a 1.2-litre, 3-cylinder petrol engine with 61 kW and 115 Nm of torque and mated with a 5-speed manual transmission.
 With the new entry-level version, Mahindra is clearly targeting high-volume cars such as the Renault Kwid and Datsun Go but the Indian firm offers good safety specification, for which they deserve a round of applause.

 Read our review of the Suzuki Celerio 1.0 GL